eigen2017/multi_task_learning/README.md

 # multi_task_learning

+## summary

 multi task learning model using tensorflow

-the raw data is metrics in ecg reports.
+the raw data is metrics on ecg reports.

 the according label represents the diagnoses of doctors.

+## data demostration

 the label is from 0 to 32. that's 33 classes.